For important COVID-safety and visitor information please see Visit Us

-Last month the NFSA hosted Beyond Bytes, a workshop featuring a panel of international guests, all at the forefront of new archive business models and processes.
-The guest list covered all the relevant Australian institutions.
+The NFSA recently hosted Beyond Bytes, a workshop featuring a panel of international guests, all at the forefront of new archive business models and processes.

 In this clip, Jon Wengström from the Swedish Film Institute highlights how changes in the media business and broader society are raising fundamental questions for film archives: